SecureByAnna/windows-infra-automation-suite/README.md

 ## Why I Built This

-As a Security Administrator transitioning into an engineering role, I'm building this toolkit to solve common infrastructure problems and prove hands-on automation capability using PowerShell.
+I am a Security Administrator with experience in engineering, excited to build this toolkit to solve common infrastructure problems and prove hands-on automation capability using PowerShell.

 ## Current Progress